Aftermath From The Net Neutrality Vote: A Mass Movement To Protect The Open Internet?

 And yet, it is liberal Blue States that support all those welfare leech Red States.
 It's working out great for the Red Staters, as long as they don't piss off liberals so much they finally kick all those slope-headed conservative moochers to the curb.

+Why?
+So far, socialism has been so profitable Blue State liberals have been able to maintain a decent standard of living and still support all those welfare queen Red State conservatives, too.

+Socialism isn't the problem.
+Conservative morons who lack the intellect and self-discipline to educate themselves and participate actively in the world economy are the problem.
+The pathetic creatures still think they'd be alright if only they could get slavery legalized again.

-We're gonna need somebody else in charge (Score:2)
+We're gonna need somebody else in charge (Score:3)

 There's plenty of counter arguments that I want get into.
 I don't want to get off track anymore.
-Bottom line is this: The Republican party is ideologically opposed to Net Neu
+Bottom line is this: The Republican party is ideologically opposed to Net Neutrality.
+It is, after all, a massive government regulation.
+It just so happens to be one that's popular with techies.
+Said it before, say it again: If you elect a party that takes as a central tenet that regulation is usually unnecessary, bad and a drain on Free Market principles you're going to have to accept the results.
+Net Neutrality is fundamentally incompatible with that ideology.

 Could we just invent a Citizen Internet?
 (Score:2)